Backyard Landscaping Ideas: 6 Ways to Update Your Backyard

 In addition to the firepit you can also add some Adirondack chairs and a river rock base around the firepit.
 We’ve found a few great options for Adirondack chairs online.
 Additionally, you can also run some café style string lights above the firepit area that you’re designing.
 Always make sure to keep the lighting well above the fire burning area.

 For the firepit itself you can find several great DIY kits online or at Lowe’s or Home Depot.
-Adding a backyard firepit is a quick way to immediately increase the “warmth” of your backyard landscape.
+Adding a backyard firepit is a quick way to immediately increase the warmth and coziness of your landscape.

 2) Construct a [Concrete] Patio or Deck